A Trusted Friend in a Complicated World

 Set in 1980s London, this LGBTQ show features a group of friends navigating the emerging HIV/AIDS crisis.
 As their friends become ill and die, the characters figure out how to take care of one another and navigate overt state disinformation campaigns in another Russell T. Davies creation.

-Available on: Amazon Prime and HBO Max
+Available on: Amazon Prime and Max

-Industry (2020–present)
+Industry (2020–2022)